Grant imp full_database to fintrak: Empowering Financial Data Management

 Overwriting Data

 One of the biggest risks is accidental overwrites.
-Since this role allows imports across the entire database, fintrak
+Since this role allows imports across the entire database, fintrak could overwrite critical data if they’re not careful.

 Security Vulnerabilities

-can access sensitive data in every schema.
+Granting full import privileges means fintrak can access sensitive data in every schema.
 If their account is compromised, an attacker could exploit this to steal or corrupt data.

 Performance Issues